wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 *Every day, I live my time thrice — now, in the past, and in the future.*<br>Live Art by Jennifer Ng, as a response to a kind of floating existence.

 Jennifer Ng is a Singaporean-born interdisciplinary artist who lives & practises art in the UK.
 Concepts in her work emerge through material experimentations & spatial immersion.
-She uses embodiment, aesthetics, and practice trajectories stemming from her eclectic cultural experiences to investigate themes of 'existence', 'absence', 'loss/lost, 'distance', and 'displacement'.
+She uses embodiment, aesthetics, and practice trajectories stemming from her eclectic cultural experiences to investigate themes of 'existence', 'absence', 'loss/lost, 'distance', 'displacement'.
 <hr>
 **Ludo & Jake** · *I.D.S.T.*